19 February 1630

 - He achieved great name when he defeated Afzal Khan, a veteran general of Adil Shah.

 - In the Battle of Pratapgarh in 1659, Shivaji’s forces vanquished the Bijapur Sultanate’s army.
-From this victory, he acquired a large quantity of weapons and horses which greatly added to his growing Maratha army’s strength.
+From this victory, he acquired a large number of weapons and horses which greatly added to his growing Maratha army’s strength.

 - In the same year, another battle was fought with the Adilshahi camp at Kolhapur where Shivaji’s outnumbered army defeated the enemy force.
 Shivaji displayed great military prowess during this battle.
-This victory now alarmed Mughal Emperor Aurangzeb.
+This victory now alarmed Aurangzeb.

 - Shivaji raided Mughal territory near Ahmednagar and in Junnar.
 Aurangzeb’s forces under Nasiri Khan did defeat Shivaji at Ahmednagar in 1657 but the Mughal prince soon became engaged with his own battles with his brothers for the possession of the Mughal throne upon his father’s illness.